IanFinlayson/exploring-cs/chapter06.md

 :::
 :::

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label6 .visually-hidden}
 ---------

-[^1]: When I personally am writing programs, I will often start by
+[^commentmethod]: When I personally am writing programs, I will often start by
     writing my "basic steps" as comments in my program files.
 Then I read through and make sure the steps make sense before jumping into the code.
 Then, I add the code, but leave the comments in to explain